Paperspace/DataAugmentationForObjectDetection/readme.md

 A quick start tutorial can be found in the file `quick-start.ipynb` in this repo.

-A list of all possible transforms and extensive documentation can be found in the `docs`
+A list of all possible transforms and extensive documentation can be found in by opening `docs/build/html/index.html` in your browser.